ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 ### Internet is blocked by firewall or gateway
 {: #bm-internet-blocked-by-firewall-or-gateway}

-If you can't access the internet, your internet access might be blocked by your firewall or gateway (Vyatta, AT&T, Juniper, Fortigate).
+If you can't access the internet, your internet access might be blocked by your firewall or gateway (Vyatta, AT&T, Juniper, FortiGate).

 ### Public gateway IP isn't configured for the network card
 {: #bm-public-gateway-ip-configuration}